 Whether you’re working with a very small restaurant kitchen design or a large, commercial kitchen, determining what kind of hinges you need is the first step.

 If your kitchen is tight on space, it’s important to have close-fitting hinges on appliances, as well as self-closing mechanisms to keep available space clear for others working in the kitchen.

-But, your kitchen appliance hinges also have to hold up under constant use, so they’ll need to be durable.
+But, your kitchen appliance hinges also need to hold up under constant use, so they’ll need to be durable.

-Here’s a few characteristics to keep in mind when thinking about restaurant kitchen door design
+Here are a few characteristics to keep in mind when thinking about restaurant kitchen door design:

 - Life cycle

 Restaurants and commercial kitchens take a beating.
 Just imagine half a dozen people cooking different meals, opening and closing the refrigerator and oven for various dishes.
 Restaurant kitchen appliances might get used ten times as much as home appliances do in a day.

 You want a hinge that’s not going to break after a few days of using it.
 Estimate how many cycles you need your hinges to withstand -- a single cycle consists of an open and a close.
 A common refrigerator might be rated at 100,000 cycles, but a restaurant refrigerator might need far more than that.